 Financial health.
 Healthcare organizations typically operate on narrow profit margins.
 That margin got a bit slimmer this year, when the U.S. Centers for Medicare & Medicaid Services (CMS) approved Medicare cuts for a third year in a row reducing physical therapy reimbursement by 2%.

 As if the prospect of reduced revenues isn’t enough, therapy and rehab organizations are watching wages skyrocket and inflation drive up prices for products and support services.
 When revenue is falling and costs are rising, survival comes down to gaining your top line and making sure your bottom line is crisp and efficient.
+When clients are in need of the Best Rehab UK, its important to make sure your facility is up to par.

 Clinical efficiency.
 Therapy and rehab practices commonly fall victim to inefficient scheduling, which can impact clinical operations and even outcomes.
 Much of this inefficiency can be traced to workforce shortages and outdated scheduling software.